Category: Trip-planning

 trip-planning

-• How to Plan a Baja Fishing Trip: The Complete Guide
+• How to Plan a Baja Fishing Trip (Complete Guide) | Baja Fishing Guide

 Baja California is one of the greatest fishing destinations on the planet.
 The 1,000-mile peninsula stretching south from the US border delivers everything from yellowtail and halibut near Ensenada to roosterfish, dorado, wahoo, and marlin in the warm waters around Cabo and the East Cape.
 The fish are world-class, the charters are affordable by US standards, and most of the best spots are within a day’s drive from Southern California.